Tharun-hub132005/CODTECH-TASK1/README.md

 ## technologies used
-**HTML:** it is the main programming language in full stach development **CSS:** It is used for defining the styles for web pages **Javascript:** It used to create interactive web pages and applications
+**HTML:** it is the main programming language in full stach development **CSS:** It is used for defining the styles for web pages **Javascript:** It used to create interactive web pages and application